RJPearson94/terraform-provider-twilio/docs/data-sources/phone_number_available_local_numbers.md

 # twilio_phone_number_available_local_numbers Data Source

+!> This resource is deprecated and will be removed in a future release of the provider.
+As the data source is refreshed on every plan, this data source cannot be used to purchase a phone number.
+Please use the `search_criteria` block on the `twilio_phone_number` resource instead

 Use this data source to search for available local phone numbers.
 See the [API docs](https://www.twilio.com/docs/phone-numbers/api/availablephonenumber-local-resource) for more information

 ## Example Usage